MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic Explanation of The PhpMyAdmin Tables.md

 • Modactions: Lists all actions done by mods, whether its suggesting a rate, featuring a level, it'll all go here.

-• Modipperms: I am actually not sure how this works exactly, but I think, if a ID (not account ID) is added here and actionFreeCopy is set to 1, the mod can copy any level without mods(not 100% sure yet).
+• Modipperms: This table allows you to make a special category for moderator permissions that allows you to copy any level without installing hacks.

 • Modips: Lists moderators IP's.